 Scholarships can be used for tuition, fees, campus housing, textbooks, and other supplies directly related to the recipient’s education.

 Scholarships are paid to the accredited college, university, technical college or trade school of the students’ choice.

 Farmers RECC Scholarships are awarded without regard to race, creed, religion, gender, disability or national origin.

 Farmers RECC scholarships were going to be awarded in a random drawing after the business meeting portion of the Farmers RECC Annual Meeting on July 9, 2020.
-Since that event has been postponed due to the COVID-19 pandemic, additional details for the awarding of the Farmers RECC Scholarships will be forthcoming.
-Please check the Kentucky Living magazine, our website and social media for additional details in the coming weeks.
-Scholarships will still be awarded during the 2020 calendar year and pre-registration remains open.
+However, due to the ongoing coronavirus pandemic and the uncertainty surrounding the scheduling of future events, the Farmers RECC Board of Directors made the difficult decision to cancel the 2020 Farmers RECC Annual Meeting that had previously been postponed.

 - Student or students’ parent or guardian must be a member of Farmers RECC at their principal place of residence.

 - Student must be entering into their freshman year or higher of post-secondary education, or pursuing a Master’s degree.
 Non-Traditional students are welcome as well.